Doubly isogenous curves of genus two with a rational action of $D_6$: An unlikely intersection in characteristic zero

 \begin{remark} This is less general than the definition considered by Buium \cite{Buium1993}.
 It suffices for our purposes.
 It is also harmless to remove additional points from $\bA^1$ (and also from $Z$) over which the families are not defined. \end{remark}

-\begin{definition} Let $E^1, E^2, E^3, E^4$ be elliptic curves over $\bA^1$.
-A simultaneous isogeny correspondence between $(E^1, E^2)$ and $(E^3,E^4)$ is an irreducible closed curve $Z \subset \bA^1 \times \bA^1$ that gives an isogeny correspondence between $E^1$ and $E^3$ and also between $E^2$ and $E^4$. \end{definition}
+\begin{definition} Let $E^{(1)}, E^{(2)}, E^{(3)}, E^{(4)}$ be elliptic curves over $\bA^1$.
+A simultaneous isogeny correspondence between $(E^{(1)}, E^{(2)})$ and $(E^{(3)},E^{(4)})$ is an irreducible closed curve $Z \subset \bA^1 \times \bA^1$ that gives an isogeny correspondence between $E^{(1)}$ and $E^{(3)}$ and also between $E^{(2)}$ and $E^{(4)}$. \end{definition}

-It is straightforward to search for isogeny correspondences between elliptic curves where the isogeny has a fixed degree using modular polynomials.
-For example, suppose $K$ is algebraically closed and we are looking for an isogeny correspondence of degree $N$ between the elliptic curves $E_{s,1}$ and $E_{t,1}$ occurring in Porism~\ref{P:baseE} for the $D_6$-family.
-Plugging the $j$-invariants into the modular polynomial $\Phi_N(x,y)=0$ cuts out a curve (possibly singular or with multiple components) in the $(s,t)$-plan which gives a degree $N$ isogeny correspondences between $E_{s,1}$ and $E_{t,1}$.
+Using modular polynomials, it is straightforward to search for isogeny correspondences between elliptic curves over $\bA^1$ where the isogeny has a fixed degree.
+For example, suppose $K$ is algebraically closed and we are looking for an isogeny correspondence of degree $N$ between the elliptic curves $E_{s,1}$ and $E_{t,1}$ occurring in Corollary~\ref{P:baseE} for the $D_6$-family.
+Plugging the $j$-invariants into the modular polynomial $\Phi_N(x,y)=0$ (\cite[\S69]{Weber}) cuts out a curve (possibly singular or with multiple components) in the $(s,t)$-plane that gives a degree-$N$ isogeny correspondence between $E_{s,1}$ and $E_{t,1}$.

 Carrying out these computations for small $N$ is the approach used in \cite[\S6]{ArulEtAl2024} to find a variety of simultaneous isogeny correspondences for the elliptic curves showing up in the Jacobian of the double cover of the $D_4$-family.
 We do not find interesting simultaneous isogeny correspondences for the $D_6$-family.
-However, ruling them out requires additional ideas as we cannot use this method for infinitely many $N$: this is the subject of Section~\ref{sec:computingisogeny}.
+However, ruling them out requires additional ideas as we cannot use this method for infinitely many $N$; this is the subject of Section~\ref{sec:computingisogeny}.